Will the Statutory Summary Suspension suspend my driver’s license?

 Without taking immediate action, your driver’s license will be suspended.

-First, the “Statutory Summary Suspension” is the automatic suspension of your Illinois Driver’s License.
-This loss of license occurs 46 days after you are arrested for DUI.
-In other words, in 46 days from the date of your arrest your Illinois driver’s license will be suspended for a period from 6 months to 3 years.
+A “Statutory Summary Suspension” is the automatic suspension of your Illinois Driver’s License.
+This loss of license occurs 46 days after an arrest for DUI.
+The loss of driving privileges is dependent on the facts of your case.
+However, the loss of driving privileges will be for a period between 6 months to 3 years.

 Is it possible to stop the suspension of your Illinois driver’s license?

-It is possible to stop this suspension from taking effect, however, quick action is necessary.
-The first step to stop the suspension is to file a “Petition to Rescind the Statutory Summary Suspension.”
-This document is filed by myself as your attorney and it requests that a judge review if the license suspension is justified.
+Yes.
+However, taking immediate action is necessary.
+The first step is to file a “Petition to Rescind the Statutory Summary Suspension.”
+This petition is a requests for a judge review if the license suspension is justified.
 Once this document is filed, the court has 30 days to provide you a hearing to review the evidence the officer has obtained on your case.

 Why would a court throw out the license suspension?

-If the judge does not throw out my driver’s license suspension is not thrown out, can I still drive?
+If the judge does not throw out my driver’s license suspension, can I still drive?

-Yes, if you do lose your license you will be able to drive during your driver’s license suspension however you will need to request and obtain a BAIID Permit.
+Yes, if you do lose your license you will be able to drive, however, you will need a BAIID Permit.

 What is a BAIID Permit?